ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/03-automated-testing.md

 ember generate acceptance-test super-rentals
 ```

-This is called a *[generator][TODO: link to generators]* command in Ember CLI.
+This is called a [generator](https://cli.emberjs.com/release/basic-use/cli-commands/#generatemorefiles) command in Ember CLI.
 Generators automatically create files for us based on Ember's conventions and populate them with the appropriate boilerplate content, similar to how `ember new` initially created a skeleton app for us.
 It typically follows the pattern `ember generate <type> <name>`, where `<type>` is the kind of thing we are generating, and `<name>` is what we want to call it.

-In this case, we generated an *[acceptance test][TODO: link to acceptance test]* located at `tests/acceptance/super-rentals-test.js`.
+In this case, we generated an [acceptance test](../../../testing/test-types/#toc_application-tests) located at `tests/acceptance/super-rentals-test.js`.

 ```run:command hidden=true cwd=super-rentals
 git add tests/acceptance/super-rentals-test.js